ToAFinish/addressverification/pages/README.md

 * AutoComplete.html
 * Autocomplete.js
+* jquery_3_4_1_Min.js
-* jQueryLiveAddressMin.js
+* jquery_ui.js
-* jQueryMin.js
+* jquery_ui_css.css

 Sample Visualforce page (with controller) to be used for inserting records into a custom object.
 Uses the Autocomplete Javascript libraries also included.
+This has been now updated to work with Autocomplete Pro, but it has several nuances.
+Please see this video: https://www.loom.com/share/15ec9476d2894dc881ab311c0adbea36